kingofspartacus/F10-N18-RN/HoangMinhHieu/README.md

 - Add register screen
 - Add some simple validate for TextInput in resgister screen
 - Change global state (isLoggedin) using useReducer and useContext --> Now User can move from login screen to home screen
+# 5/8
+- Intialize BackEnd Server with Express connect with MongoDB using Typescript